-Recent Changes to Washington State’s Estate Tax Law.
+Recent Changes to Washington State’s Estate Tax Law in 2014

 The first change concerns the “applicable exclusion amount”, which is the amount that passes free of estate tax.
 For the past several years, Washington’s applicable exclusion amount has been $2,000,000.
 Only the amount in excess of $2,000,000 was subject to Washington’s estate tax (assuming no other exclusions or other deductions were applicable, such as the unlimited marital deduction).
 Under the recently enacted law, Washington’s applicable exclusion amount remains at $2,000,000 for calendar year 2013.
 However, beginning on January 1, 2014, Washington’s applicable exclusion amount will be adjusted annually based on the percentage change in the most recent October consumer price index for the Seattle-Tacoma-Bremerton metropolitan area over the same index in October 2012, rounding the result to the nearest $1,000.
 The adjustment will only occur if the applicable exclusion amount would increase; if the adjustment would result in the same or a smaller applicable exclusion amount than the amount for the immediately preceding calendar year, the adjustment will not be made.
 The effect of this change is that progressively larger estates will pass free of Washington’s estate tax as the consumer price index rises.